Bheeshamlal/Bheeshamlal/README.md

 ### Student Life
     I did my intermediate in iba public school sukkur Pakistan...
-    For now, I am a Scholar at one of the reputed Universities (Sukkur IBA University) in Computer Science Major
+    For now, I am a graduate of the reputed Universities (Sukkur IBA University) in Computer Science Major

 ###  Professional Side:
     I started my Professional Career as a Junior Software Engineer at the start of 4th Semester of my Graduation in the Software industry.